Child Care Center

 - Rules and regulations governing health and sanitation in child care facilities (reader-friendly).

 - Summary of Changes.

 Application Process for a Child Care Center

-- 7.701 – General Rules for Child Care Facilities (en español)
+- Administrative Guide: General Rules Regulating Child Care Facilities 7.701

 The Institute for Racial Equity & Excellence (IREE) is responsible for providing licensing services in Arapahoe, El Paso, and Pueblo counties.
 IREE uses the “Community Based Licensing” model created by President and CEO Dr. Rosemarie Allen.